ElvenTools/elven-tools-cli/README.md

 ### What is it?

 The CLI tool helps to:
-- deploy the NFT and SFT minter smart contract on the MultiversX blockchain
+- deploy the NFT and SFT minter smart contracts on the MultiversX blockchain
-- setup and interact with the NFT and SFT minter smart contract on the MultiversX blockchain
+- setup and interact with the NFT and SFT minter smart contracts on the MultiversX blockchain
-- provides a couple of helper tools for getting the data from API
+- provides a couple of helper tools for getting the data from API (NFTs)
   - get collection owners => [docs](https://www.elven.tools/docs/recipes.html#how-to-get-owners-addresses-using-the-collection-ticker)
   - filter and export the data
   - distribute EGLD, ESDT, SFT and Meta ESDT to the NFT owners of a collection => [docs](https://www.elven.tools/docs/recipes.html#how-to-distribute-tokens-to-nft-owners)